 You must configure this widget with one of two edit modes, Attribute only or Geometry and attribute.
 When you include the widget in an app with Geometry and attribute mode selected, the widget provides users with the following tools and settings:

 Enable snapping—Snapping allows you to create features that connect to each other.
 The pointer will jump, or snap to, nearby edges, vertices, and other geometric elements.
-Choose to turn on Enable snapping, which enables the following tools (if they are configured in the widget settings):
+Turn on this setting to enable the following tools (if they are configured in the widget settings):

 - Geometry guides—Allows snapping to the feature being created, and shows smart guides such as 90 degrees and parallel.